argilla-io/argilla/docs/_source/practical_guides/fine_tune.md

 ##### Background

-The [TRL](https://huggingface.co/docs/trl) library implements and alternative way to incorporate human feedback into an LLM which is called Direct Preference Optimization (DPO).
+The [TRL](https://huggingface.co/docs/trl) library implements an alternative way to incorporate human feedback into an LLM which is called Direct Preference Optimization (DPO).
 This approach skips the step of training a separate reward model and directly uses the preference data during training as a measure for optimization of human feedback.

 ```{note}
 DPO requires a trained supervised fine-tuned model to function.
 Take a look at the task outline above to train your own model.